evrys/kiwisbybeat-archive/README.md

 This archive is based heavily on the efforts of previous mirror attempts by others.
 My hope is that by drawing the collation together into a GitHub repository it will be more enduring, since anyone can then host their own mirror easily by forking or downloading the repo.

+The philosophy of the repo here is to preserve the original website as closely as possible; if you're just looking to read the comics themselves in a modern format, check out Michael Colianna's archive at https://kiwisbybeat.net

 ## Missing files

 The archive.org copy of kiwisbybeat.com is incomplete.
 Most comics were recovered from other sources by fans in this [Mega folder](https://mega.nz/#F!xAI33KwI!9-dqzpWhZ1b-ohcsK6Mfzg!tUxTFBpA), but some remain an enigma.